Connecting Ambulances Across PNG to One Network

 The Proposed Structure of the National Ambulance Service

 St John will provide central coordination of all national 111 emergency calls and dispatch an ambulance service in response.
-There are three models of ambulance provision that St John can support through partnership with PHAs (refer to organisational chart p.
+There are three models of ambulance provision that St John can support through partnership with PHAs (refer to organizational chart p.
 XX).

 - RURAL AMBULANCE – A Network of all District / PHA /health centre Ambulances in each province, delivered in partnership with district and provincial health services